 Percentage of Income & “Part time” game audio workers

 We also asked respondents what percentage of their annual income they make directly from working in the game industry vs traditional media or music production or other income sources.
 Of the respondents, 71% reported games as 90% or more of their income, with another 12% reporting it is at least half.
 43% of respondents also reported additional income from audio for traditional media.

 23% of respondents stated that 25% or more of their income is derived from a non-content audio-related business they own, while 9.6% stated that they derive 25% or more of their income from a non-audio related “day job.”

 A bit on statistical validity

 While this survey attempts to gather and analyze data from the industry in as neutral a fashion as possible, it is not a rigorous MIT-PhD-thesis level report!
 The 2019 Game Audio Survey, like any survey, has inherent limits and biases.
-These include, but are not limited to:
+These may include, but are not limited to:

 The survey was publicized via social media and email networks and known audio groups and via some major music industry web sites.
-This may bias results towards the ‘more connected’ composers and sound designers in the industry, which likely biases numbers a bit high
+This biases results towards the ‘more connected’ composers and sound designers in the industry, which likely biases numbers a bit high